khalednaz/outlook-report/README.md

  ```js
 /report?rid=<RID>
 ```

-5. No domain is hardcoded.
-6. The add-in sends a request to the phishing system:
+4. The add-in sends a request to the phishing system:

 GET https://<BASE_URL>/report?rid=<RID>